Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/scatter.md

 ## Scatter charts

-Scatter charts represent data points as dot or other symbols.
+Scatter charts represent data points as dots or other symbols.
 They are useful to see relationships between groups of data points.

 ### Classification